movidius/ncappzoo/tensorflow/fashion-mnist/README.md

 ## Running the example

-**Training:** Download dataset, train the network and export model for inference
+### Training: Download dataset, train the network and export model for inference.

 Run these instructions within your tensorflow virtual environment or docker contrainer on your training hardware.
 In my case, it was `source ~/workspace/tensorflow/tf_env_py3/bin/activate`.